-Delta Gamma has been on American University’s campus since 1936 and represents the sisterhood that fosters friendship, thrives on individuality, promotes leadership, encourages academics, and prioritizes service.
+Delta Gamma has been on American University’s campus since 1936 and represents a sisterhood that fosters friendship, thrives on individuality, promotes leadership, encourages academics, and prioritizes service.

 Women who join Delta Gamma at American University recognize the value of being a part of something greater than themselves.
 New members are warmly welcomed into an unwavering support system throughout their college years.
 Graduates are thankful to DG for introducing them to their personal cheerleaders, best friends, and for ultimately allowing them to find their most authentic selves in college.